 More information can be found in the Student Progression Plan.

-The valedictorian will be that student who meets the membership requirements as identified above and has the highest weighted grade point average (GPA) for courses approved by Pasco County Schools or credit based on Class Rank GPA.
+The valedictorian will be the student who meets the membership requirements as identified above and has the highest weighted local class rank grade point average (GPA) as determined after the completion of the 7th semester freeze.

 Full-time Dual Enrollment students and students on school approved Acceleration Plans will be eligible for this recognition if they are included in the class rank and meet the membership requirements.